By: Phil Simondet

 What is a detox?
 Detox is a method of purging your body of unwanted toxins.

-Many people try detox diets and smoothie cleanses to detoxify their cells and digestive system for a cleaner, more energetic daily experience.
+Many people try detox diets or juice cleanses to eliminate toxins in their cells and digestive system for a cleaner, more energetic daily experience.
 While they can be helpful, it's possible to get the same detoxing effects without going through a dietary change.
 You might just need to sweat it out.

-Water and exercise (plus a few nuts and berries) are what your body already uses to cleanse itself.
+Water and exercise (plus a few nuts and berries) are what your body already uses to cleanse itself, eliminating harmful toxins.
 With a few intense days of hydration, exercise, and selective nutrition, you can learn how to detox your body from toxins without completely altering your diet.
 Use these helpful detox tips to get you started.

 Drink another glass of water and go back to sleep.
 Enough sleep with plenty of hydration can help accelerate your body's natural detox process.

 One of the best ways to help detox your body is to exercise—hard.
-Cardio, weight training, and anything else that causes you to sweat is a plus because several toxins are excreted through your sweat.
-When you're hydrated and sweating, you can get rid of toxins just by exercising regularly.
+Cardio, weight training, gymnastics, HIIT (high-intensity interval training) and anything else that causes you to sweat is a plus because several toxins are excreted through your sweat.
+When you're hydrated and sweating, you can get rid of harmful toxins, just by exercising regularly.

 Make a habit of working up a sweat.
 You may feel a little sticky or oily at first, but after a while, the sweat feels thinner and evaporates more cleanly.
 This is called sweating clear and is a sign that you've cleared some toxins that were lingering below the skin.

 Let your stomach go empty except for water once a day.
 Always having something in your digestive system can contribute to buildup and blockage.
 Letting your system run on empty helps achieve one full water flush before a big meal.